When I started using Google Sheets a few years ago, there was no way to zoom out (or zoom in) in Google Sheets.

 It’s not simple and user-friendly as it’s in Excel, but I’ll take it.

-In this tutorial, I will show you a couple of methods to Zoom-in and Zoom-out in Google Sheets.
+In this tutorial, I will show you a couple of methods of how to zoom out in Google Sheets.

 This is a functionality Google Sheets added that allows you to zoom in and out.